JuliuszZiomek/juliuszziomek.github.io/_pages/about.md

 My studies are funded by EPSRC and the Oxford-Ashton Memorial Scholarship.
 My research interests include Bayesian Optimisation and Reinforcement Learning.
 Have a look at [My research](https://juliuszziomek.github.io/bo/) subpage for more information.

 Before joining Oxford, I worked for a year as a Research Engineer at Huawei R&D London office, under the supervision of [Haitham Bou-Ammar](https://scholar.google.com/citations?user=AE5suDoAAAAJ&hl=en).
-During my time at Huawei, I have invented the [RDUCB algorithm](https://proceedings.mlr.press/v202/ziomek23a/ziomek23a.pdf), currently state of art on many high dimensional black-box optimisation problems.
+During my time at Huawei, I invented the [RDUCB algorithm](https://proceedings.mlr.press/v202/ziomek23a/ziomek23a.pdf) and contributed its implementation to Huawei's open-source library [HEBO](https://github.com/huawei-noah/HEBO).

 Before Huawei, I graduated with an MSc with Distinction in Statistics with Data Science at the University of Edinburgh - the birthplace of Bayesian Statistics.
 I also obtained the best student award for my academic performance during this degree.
 See the [CV](https://juliuszziomek.github.io/cv/) subpage for more details about my education and employment.